 There wasn't as much fear in Iowa.

-So when they got to New Hampshire, the poor white Democrats, New Hampshire, oh my God!
+Oh, so when they got to New Hampshire, the poor white Democrats in New Hampshire, oh my God, this guy could actually win the hell with that.

 This is what your pollsters are telling you about what went wrong in New Hampshire.

-white Democrat racists.
+Poor, white, Democrat racists.

 I just love it.

-Dan in Buffalo, welcome to the EIB network.
+Dan in Buffalo, welcome to the EIB Network.

 Hi.